greenelab/deep-review/sections/06_discussion.md

 the patient categorization section.

 DeepChem [@tag:AltaeTran2016_one_shot @tag:DeepChem @tag:Wu2017_molecule_net]
-and DragoNN [@tag:Dragonn] exemplify the benefits of sharing code under an open source license and pre-trained models.
+and DragoNN [@tag:Dragonn] exemplify the benefits of sharing pre-trained models and code under an open source license.
 DeepChem, which targets drug discovery and quantum chemistry, has actively encouraged and received community contributions of learning algorithms and benchmarking datasets.
-As a consequence, it now supports of a large suite of machine learning approaches, both deep learning and competing strategies, that can be run on diverse test cases.
+As a consequence, it now supports of a large suite of machine learning approaches, both deep learning and competing strategies that can be run on diverse test cases.
 This realistic, continual evaluation will play a critical role in assessing which techniques are most promising for chemical screening and drug discovery.
-Like formal, organized challenges such as the ENCODE-DREAM *in vivo* Transcription Factor Binding Site Prediction Challenge [@tag:Dream_tf_binding], `TODO: placeholder URL until the pre-print is available` DeepChem provides a forum for the fair, critical evaluations that are not always conducted in individual methodological papers, which can be biased toward favoring a new proposed algorithm.
-DragoNN, Deep RegulAtory GenOmic Neural Networks, offers not only code and a model zoo but also a detailed tutorial and partner package for simulating training data.
+Like formal, organized challenges such as the ENCODE-DREAM *in vivo* Transcription Factor Binding Site Prediction Challenge [@tag:Dream_tf_binding], `TODO: placeholder URL until the preprint is available` DeepChem provides a forum for the fair, critical evaluations that are not always conducted in individual methodological papers, which can be biased toward favoring a new proposed algorithm.
+Likewise DragoNN (Deep RegulAtory GenOmic Neural Networks), offers not only code and a model zoo but also a detailed tutorial and partner package for simulating training data.
 These resources, especially the ability to simulate datasets that are sufficiently complex to demonstrate the challenges of